lukekasper/Personal-Projects/System Design/Notes.md

 - OpenAPI provides the standard for which mircroservices talk to one another

 ### Database
+- Scaling stragtegies:
+    - CQRS: seperate read and write functionality
+    - Append only writes can vastly improve throughput
+        - Rather than update a piece of data, just append a new row with updated timestamp
+        - Future queries can select the most up-to-date piece of information
+        - May have a small impact to reads if not handled with compaction and cleanup
 #### Relational Database Management System (RDBMS)
 - Relational database (SQL) is data organized in tables
 - ACID properties of relational databases: